JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ```shell
 source root-x.xx.xx/bin/thisroot.sh
 ```
-> Again remember to replace the `x`.
+> Again remember to replace the `x` with the version numbers (see previous passages).

-> Please pay attention: if you planned to install ROOT in a different directory from `$HOME`, you have to replace the above command with `source path/to/folder/root-x.xx.xx/bin/thisroot.sh` where `path/to/folder/` is the path to the folder in which you installed ROOT previously.
+> Please pay attention: if you planned to install ROOT in a different directory from `$HOME`, you have to replace the above command with `source path/to/folder/root-x.xx.xx/bin/thisroot.sh` where `path/to/folder/` is the path to the folder in which you unzipped ROOT previously.

 Now close the file and save it (Ctrl+X and then Ctrl+Y or Ctrl+S if you have an italian language shell).

 Close also the shell an reopen a new one and your installation is 100% completed.

 ### Other installation methods (not recommended)

-There are other ways to install ROOT via package managers, however, since these packages are not maintained by the ROOT team, but by helpful members of the community, there may be issues in the installation regarding different versions of the operating system you use or many other.
-Therefore, consider this kind of installation as a last-chance installation method and use it only in case in which you failed with both the previous installations with binary and source and you plan to host a temporary root installation until you will be able to install a good one.
+There are other ways to install ROOT via package managers, however, since these packages are not maintained by the ROOT team, but by helpful members of the community, there may be issues in the installation regarding different versions of the operating system you use or other.
+Therefore, consider this kind of installation as a last-chance method and use it only in case in which you failed with both the previous installations with binary and source and in case you are planning to host a temporary root installation in your computer until you will be able to get a good one.

 The first method is with [Conda](https://www.anaconda.com/products/individual) package manager.
-You can get it from the previos link and type this commands in order to install ROOT:
+You can get it from the previous link and type this commands in order to install ROOT:
 ```shell
 conda config --set channel_priority strict
 conda create -c conda-forge --name environment root